tomdmr/rdb3/README.md

-Utility functions for running rdiff-backup
+Utility functions for running rdiff-backup, see README.md for more info